triptease/terra-ratchet/README.md

 * Have you ever wanted to run a single command just once against each environment?
 * Have you ever waited for a plugin to be upgraded to use a new feature that was just released?

-If the answer to any of those question was yes then TerraRatchet may be what you have been waiting for.
+If the answer to any of those question is yes then TerraRatchet may be what you have been waiting for.

 ## How?